rust-lang/rfcs/text/0000-assoc-default-groups.md

 The thing to pay attention to here is:
 > Couldn't match expected type ‘`Int`’ with actual type ‘`Bar x`’

-We can clearly see that the type checker is now allowing us to assume that `Int` and `Bar x` are the same type.
+We can clearly see that the type checker is *not* allowing us to assume that `Int` and `Bar x` are the same type.
 This is consistent with the approach this RFC proposes.